 Archiving Ice.
 Svalbard and San Francisco 2017-2018.

-During the Arctic Circle Artist Residency in October 2017, I made molds from "bergy bits" (small icebergs from calved glaciers).
-I painted melted wax on individual pieces of ice that washed upon the shores of Bloomstrandbreen, Svalbard.
+During the Arctic Circle Artist Residency in October 2017, Caroline made molds from "bergy bits" (small icebergs from calved glaciers).
+She painted melted wax on individual pieces of ice that washed upon the shores of Bloomstrandbreen, Svalbard in Spitsbergen.
 The wax molds were shipped to San Francisco.
-From there, different mold making processes were made to have two different reusable two-part plaster-silica molds of exact pieces of ice.
-4 one-part blow molds were made as well.
-In December I blew glass into the molds.
-Soon the glass will be coldworked, and the glacier water from the specific site will be put back into the glass vessels, attempting to capture the impressions, the ice, and the water from the melting north.
-This project is in process, and therefore there is not any final documentation yet on the final product.
+From there, different mold making processes were done to have two different reusable two-part plaster-silica molds and 4 one-part blow molds of the exact pieces of ice.
+In December 2017 Caroline blew glass into the molds, and the glass was coldworked and documented in North Carolina in January, 2018.
+The glacier water from the specific site was put back into the glass vessels, capturing the impressions, the ice, and the water from the melting north.